Please wait while Fidelity's Virtual Assistant loads.

 How do I calculate my RMD?

-Generally, your RMD is determined by dividing the adjusted market value of your tax-deferred retirement account as of December 31 of the prior year by an applicable life expectancy factor taken from the Uniform Lifetime Table (PDF).
+Your RMD amount is calculated by dividing your tax-deferred retirement account balance as of December 31 of last year by your life expectancy factor.

 Will Fidelity calculate my RMD for me?